monsonite/SIMPL/README.md

 SIMPL was developed as a human readable pseudo-language to control a 16-bit virtual machine based on a Minimal Instruction Set Computer (MISC).

-It performs the Read-Eval_Print Loop (REPL) required by a serial interpreter shell.
+It performs the Read-Eval-Print Loop (REPL) required by a serial interpreter shell.

 A MISC is a computer architecture typically defined by a very small instruction set - often with only 8 to 32 instructions.